 An Exhortation to Obedience

-3 Your eyes have seen what the Lord did because of Baal Peor; for the Lord your God has destroyed all the men who followed Baal Peor from among you.
+3 Your eyes have seen what the Lord did because of Baal Peor, for the Lord your God has destroyed all the men who followed Baal Peor from among you.
 4 But you who were faithful to the Lord your God are all alive today.

 7 For what great nation is there that has a god so near to them as the Lord our God who is near whenever we call on him?
 8 What great nation is there that has statutes and ordinances so righteous as all this law which I have set before you today?

-9 Only be careful, and keep your soul diligently, lest you forget the things which your eyes saw, and lest they depart from your heart all the days of your life; but make them known to your children and your children’s children— 10 the day that you stood before the Lord your God in Horeb, when the Lord said to me, “Assemble the people to me, and I will make them hear my words, that they may learn to fear me all the days that they live on the earth, and that they may teach their children.”
+9 Only be careful, and keep your soul diligently, lest you forget the things which your eyes saw, and lest they depart from your heart all the days of your life, but make them known to your children and your children’s children— 10 the day that you stood before the Lord your God in Horeb, when the Lord said to me, “Assemble the people to me, and I will make them hear my words, that they may learn to fear me all the days that they live on the earth and that they may teach their children.”

 Warning against Idolatry

-15 Be very careful, for you saw no kind of form on the day that the Lord spoke to you in Horeb out of the midst of the fire, 16 lest you corrupt yourselves, and make yourself a carved image in the form of any figure, the likeness of male or female, 17 the likeness of any animal that is on the earth, the likeness of any winged bird that flies in the sky, 18 the likeness of anything that creeps on the ground, the likeness of any fish that is in the water under the earth.
+15 Be very careful, for you saw no kind of form on the day that the Lord spoke to you in Horeb from the midst of the fire, 16 lest you corrupt yourselves and make yourself a carved image in the form of any figure, the likeness of male or female, 17 the likeness of any animal that is on the earth, the likeness of any winged bird that flies in the sky, 18 the likeness of anything that creeps on the ground, the likeness of any fish that is in the water under the earth.

 19 Lest you lift up your eyes to the sky, and when you see the sun and the moon and the stars, all the host of heaven, you are drawn away and worship them and serve them, which the Lord your God has allotted to all the peoples under the entire heavens.
-20 But the Lord has taken you, and brought you out of the iron furnace, out of Egypt, to be to him a people of inheritance, as it is today.
+20 But the Lord has taken you and brought you out of the iron furnace, out of Egypt, to be to him a people of inheritance, as it is today.

-21 Furthermore the Lord was angry with me because of you, and swore that I would not go over the Jordan, and that I would not go in to that good land which the Lord your God is giving you as an inheritance; 22 but I must die in this land.
+21 Furthermore the Lord was angry with me because of you and swore that I would not go over the Jordan and that I would not go in to that good land which the Lord your God is giving you as an inheritance; 22 but I must die in this land.
 I must not go over the Jordan, but you will go over and possess that good land.
-23 Be careful, lest you forget the covenant of the Lord your God, which he made with you, and make yourselves a carved image in the form of anything which the Lord your God has forbidden you.
+23 Be careful, lest you forget the covenant of the Lord your God, which he made with you and make yourselves a carved image in the form of anything which the Lord your God has forbidden you.
 24 For the Lord your God is a devouring fire, a jealous God.

-25 When you shall father children and grandchildren, and you shall have been in the land for a long time, and corrupt yourselves, making a carved image in the form of anything, or when you do that which is evil in the Lord your God’s sight, provoking him to anger, 26 I call heaven and earth to witness against you today, that you will soon utterly perish from off the land which you go over the Jordan to possess it.
-You will not prolong your days on it, but will utterly be destroyed.
+25 When you shall father children and grandchildren, and you shall have been in the land for a long time, and corrupt yourselves, making a carved image in the form of anything, or when you do that which is evil in the Lord your God’s sight, provoking him to anger, 26 I call heaven and earth to witness against you today, that you will soon utterly perish from off the land which you go over the Jordan to possess.
+You will not prolong your days on it but will utterly be destroyed.

 27 The Lord will scatter you among the people, and you will be left few in number among the nations where the Lord will lead you away.
 28 There you shall serve gods, the work of men’s hands, wood and stone, which neither see, nor hear, nor eat, nor smell.